tsinghgill/Hightouch-Replacement/README.md

 ## Customization

 The `custom-logic` processor can be modified to implement specific business rules for data synchronization between Snowflake and HubSpot.

-## Maintenance

-Regularly review and update the pipeline configuration to ensure it aligns with any changes in the Snowflake schema or HubSpot API.

-## Support

-For issues or questions, please contact the data engineering team.